polygonator-vr/polygonator-vr/_posts/2017-12-04-why-you-need-emotional-intelligence-to-succeed-in-business.md

 What you will find is this: When you can identify your own emotions, you will also get better at identifying other people’s emotions.
 And that’s exactly what EI means.

-This is a huge clich&eacute;.
+This is a huge cliché.
 We are all truly the same, especially if you look beyond the emotional wall most of us put up.

 We all experience sadness, happiness, anger, guilt, fear, disappointment.
 But you have to recognize that.